smastrom/solid-collapse/README.md

 If your trigger is [focusable](https://html.spec.whatwg.org/multipage/interaction.html#focusable) (like a `summary` or a `button`), you already have out-of-the-box keyboard controls.

-You just have to set the aria-attributes as displayed below:
+You just have to set the aria-attributes:

 ```jsx
 const ID = 'my_collapse_id';